 When we make predictions, we form ideas about the future based on what we’ve already seen or done.
 Preschool children are beginning to notice patterns, sequences, and connections that help them guess what to expect from the world around them.
 Prediction skills are important in literacy, math, science, and social development.
-(See Illinois Early Learning and Development Benchmarks 1.B.ECb, 9.A.ECa 10.A.ECa ,10.B.ECb, 10.C.ECa, and 30.A.ECf.)
 Here are ways to encourage a child’s disposition to make predictions.

 Model different ways to make predictions.

-Use words such as predict, guess, expect: “Today you voted to have muffins for snack.
-So you’re expecting to eat muffins.
-But we have only one tablespoon of sugar.
-I predict that won’t be enough sugar for the muffin recipe.”
+Use words such as predict, guess, expect: “Today you voted to have muffins for snack, so you’re expecting to eat muffins.
+However, we have only one tablespoon of sugar.
+I predict that won’t be enough sugar for the muffin recipe and that we will need to make a substitution in our recipe.
+Luckily, we have plenty of honey and we can use that.”

 Help children make connections to earlier experiences.